saucelabs/sauce-docs/docs/testrunner-toolkit/configuration.md

 * desired framework `image` and `version`
 * desired `sauce` data center

-If you have existing tests and wish to expand or modify the `.sauce/config.yml`, consider the following examples below:
+If you have existing tests and wish to expand or modify the `.sauce/config.yml`, consider the following examples:

 ## What You'll Need